Packaging Solutions to Prevent Damage Goods

 It is a lapse that is more common than one would think.

 How to prevent this:

-A majority of the above-mentioned cases can be avoided by using appropriate containers.
-There exist containers that are IP rated that can protect equipment from dust, moisture, and temperature conditions.
+A majority of the cases mentioned above can be avoided by using appropriate containers.
+There are IP-rated containers that can protect equipment from dust, moisture, and temperature conditions.